StefVei/Intrusion-Detection-System/README.md

     <src IP address> <src port> <dst IP address> <dst port> “ALERT”

 Each rule should be separeted by new line.
-End file with a new line
+End file with a new line.

 For example: